A huge part of learning how to draw is being a self-taught artist.

 - Conventions and Markets: There are a lot of events throughout the year.
 Conventions, local markets, fairs and even small gatherings organized by college students to sell their own creations.
-Try to be part of this communities.
+Try to be part of these communities.
 If there’s a local market happening nearby you once in a while, try to sign up for it and start getting some customers in those places.
 You might even find other self-taught artists around!
 Try to get a friend or even another artist friend to help you out, you can even share the table and the costs to be at the market and that way it’s also easier to bring all that stuff you have to sell!

 - Patreon, Youtube, and Twitch: Back to the internet.
 Both Patreon and Twitch, I’d say it’s for when you already have quite an audience that you know will follow you and support your work.
 But it’s always good to know all your options.
 You can create a page on Patreon, where people will pay you monthly whatever amount you chose, by tiers, in exchange for a reward.
 Artists usually give their patrons the files of their work, small tutorials, etc. As for Twitch, you can stream yourself while painting and people can follow and subscribe to your channel.
 For Youtube, you can upload speed painting videos, make small tutorials and monetize them to earn some money with your videos!
 Remember that all these platforms are communities, so try to hang out with other self-taught artists and learn from them, maybe even do some collaborations!

 Tips for a Self-Taught Artist

 Teaching yourself will take a lot of dedication from you, but doing so doesn’t need to be hard.